-The Division of Abdominal Transplantation, under the direction of Division Chief Dr. John A. Goss, offers an integrated multidisciplinary team approach to the prevention, diagnosis and therapy for adult and pediatric transplant patients.
-Working in concert with hepatologists, gastroenterologists, cardiologists, and other specialists, our 22 faculty surgeons and staff provide transplant services across the Texas Medical Center - at Baylor St. Luke’s Abdominal Transplant & Liver Disease Clinic, Texas Children’s Hospital, and the Michael E. DeBakey VA Medical Center.
+The Division of Abdominal Transplantation offers an integrated multidisciplinary team approach to the prevention, diagnosis and therapy for adult and pediatric transplant patients.
+Working in concert with hepatologists, nephrologists, gastroenterologists, cardiologists and other specialists, our faculty and staff provide transplant services across the Texas Medical Center - at Baylor St. Luke’s Medical Center, Texas Children’s Hospital and the Michael E. DeBakey VA Medical Center.
 The kidney transplant program has consistently been ranked one of the top programs in the U.S. in terms of outcomes.
 In addition, the pediatric program is the largest pediatric transplant program in the country.

-The division is committed to clinical and basic research, in part funded through NIH grants, in areas such as adult and pediatric solid organ transplantation, liver disease, kidney disease, immunogenetics and bone marrow transplant.
+The division is committed to clinical and basic science research, in part funded through NIH grants, in areas such as adult and pediatric solid organ transplantation, liver disease, kidney disease, immunogenetics and bone marrow transplant.
 The Baylor St. Luke’s Advanced Liver Therapies Research Center offers patients access to clinical trials of the latest diagnostic tests and therapies.
 The division-run Immune Evaluation Laboratory continues to expand its research activities while remaining the largest program of its kind in the Texas Medical Center.
 The Clinical Research Collaborative is pursuing AI machine learning techniques to improve on predictive models in transplant medicine.